The 20 Best Pore Vacuums, Tested by Editors and Dermatologists

 Joshua Zeichner, MD, a board-certified dermatologist, counts this as his personal favorite face spatula.
 In fact, he prefers it to the more traditional pore vacuum.
 It offers gentle vibration and only requires gentle pressure to be effective, which makes it ideal for those with more sensitive skin types.
 Its approach is two-prong: First, it exfoliates your skin.
 Second, it infuses skincare products.

-Cons: Better suited for removing oil than clogged debris
+What We Don't: Better suited for removing oil than clogged debris

 Don't let the affordable price tag fool you: This pore vacuum has a bunch of fancy features.
 First and foremost, it has a microdermabrasion tip to slough away dead skin cells, get rid of dry patches, revealing fresher, glowier, and dewier skin.
 There are also three speeds to choose from, as well as an alternate tip that sucks out the gunk.
 Plus, it has an innovative wet feature (it's called the "nanomist infuser") that allows for a more refreshing and significantly less intense treatment.

-Cons: Other options on the market are more powerful
+What We Don't: Other options on the market are more powerful

 This sleek tool from Nurse Jamie is designed to clean your skin while it unclogs your pores.
 It comes with three extremely easy-to-use features: Cleanse, enhance, and extract.
 The first is pretty self explanatory—just pair the setting with your favorite cleanser.
 The second setting should be used in tandem with your favorite skincare products; it'll help push the actives deeper into the skin.
 The third, while optional, is really where you'll get to work on your blackheads.
 And because there's no suction, you're less likely to irritate the skin—just start off with soft pressure.

-Cons: As it's an ultrasonic device, it doesn't have the vacuum capability you might be looking for
+What We Don't: Because it's an ultrasonic device, it doesn't have the vacuum capability you might be looking for

 Another spatula, this hefty tool has high-frequency vibration and several modes to serve specific ailments.
 Along with its cleanse and lift mode which gets rid of oil, dead cells, and debris, it also has an Ion+ and Ion- setting.
 Ion+ lifts unwanted oil and build-up from environmental elements.
 Ion- allows a deeper product penetration, so save your favorite serum for this.
 It also tightens sagging skin and promotes blood circulation for an extra-plumped face.

-Pros: Plumping; Good for mature skin; Affordable
+What We Love: Plumping; good for mature skin; affordable

-Cons: Not as powerful as other options
+What We Don't: Not as powerful as other options

 If you’re looking for a low-cost way to deep clean your skin right from home, check out this under-$40 device.
 It comes with five heads: some focus on unclogging pores, another is for gentle exfoliation, and the final specializes in firming the skin.
 Just make sure you keep the tool moving—not hovering—to avoid bruising or irritation.

-Cons: The T-zone setting is too strong for most
+What We Don't: The T-zone setting is too strong for most

 Can you tell that PMD knows exactly what they're doing?
 Another spatula, PMD Beauty's take was created to help reduce the appearance of enlarged pores and blackheads—the dream, obviously.
 After dampening your skin, glide the device in an upward and outward motion to get rid of dirt and oil.
 After unclogging, apply skincare and turn on the infuse setting to help it sink in.
 Another fantastic feature is PreciseXtractor, which helps you tackle the exact blackhead or whitehead that's bothering you.

-Pros: Multiple settings; Great at removing gunk
+What We Love: Multiple settings; great at removing gunk

-Cons: More expensive than other options
+What We Don't: More expensive than other options

 Did you think you'd see a manual face mask on this list?
 Probably not, but it fits in beautifully.
 Crafted to work like a pore vacuum without the actual vacuuming capability, this cooling, pore-purifying AHA/BHA salicylic and glycolic acid complex mask breaks apart dirt and oil, helping to unclog pores, shrink their appearance, and cleanse skin overall.
 Reviewers love how it works on their blackheads and that it doesn't dry out their face.

-Cons: Some reviewers don't love the smell
+What We Don't: Some reviewers don't love the smell

 With four treatment tips, two speeds, and gentle suction options, SKN by Conair's Rechargeable Microdermabrasion and Pore Tool has just about everything you're looking for in a pore vacuum.
 But wait until you find out about the warm plate.
 Because steaming your face is recommended before you begin extractions, the brand added a warm plate to help open clogged pores for deeper extraction and to boost product absorption.

-Cons: Can leave red marks or welts behind if not properly utilized
+What We Don't: Can leave red marks or welts behind if not properly utilized

 This little pore-sucking pro features four different sized suction heads and one gentle exfoliation head.
-Designed to be used one time per week on clean, dry skin, it's instructions are simple: clean your face, hit "go," and then glow.
+Designed to be used one time per week on clean, dry skin, its instructions are simple: clean your face, hit "go," and then glow.
 (However, should still be said to use caution when using!
 No matter how great the product, pore vacuums all carry the same risks).

-Cons: None found
+What We Don't: None found

 With a blue LED light and a scrubbing brush (with five brush heads!), Umickoo's Blackhead Remover Vacuum has everything you need to tackle gunk.
 The vacuum component also features four suction heads—small, medium, large, and oval—and three suction levels so you can customize your suck to your hearts content.